 Let's face it, trying to entertain during COVID-19 isn't easy.
-We all know humans are inherently social creatures and have the deep rooted need for human contact.
+We all know humans are inherently social creatures and have a deep-rooted need for human contact.
 We've all been on "social distancing" lockdown for what feels like decades.
-Together, we want to all do our part to help lower infection rates in hopes of lifting the lockdown restrictions, but at the same time still be able to have some degree of "normality" in our lives.
-We've come up with 7 tips how to entertain safely and reconnect with friends & family safely during these challenging times.
+Together, we want to all do our part to help lower infection rates in hopes of lifting the lockdown restrictions, but at the same time still, be able to have some degree of "normality" in our lives.
+We've come up with 7 tips on how to entertain safely and reconnect with friends & family safely during these challenging times.

 Please note that you should always follow the most current set of published guidelines by your local public health officials.
 We are not public health officers, nor officials.
 The views expressed in this post are of our opinion only, and should not be used as official directives.

 The public health officials have been saying it all along, and it is certainly worth repeating, limit the number of people gathering to those who live in the same household, or are within the same quarantine unit, "social bubble", also known as a cohort.
 The more people that you invite, the larger chance of virus transmission.
 Before inviting people over, always check with your local health department's website on the current limit to the maximum number of people you can gather with.

 A great way to maintain that fun and intimate feel are instead of sitting close together at a single communal table where no one can hear each other talk anyway.
 Try setting up individual "sweetheart" style tables for guests, couples, or small round or banquet style tables for other families who don't reside in your household.
 Smaller tables allow for better conversational flow.
 Decorate the tables with small floral arrangements, and some decor surrounding the theme of the party.
 This way you can still dine together, carry on conversations, and enjoy each other's company, just at a bit further of a distance (minimum 6 feet).